 Lack of adequate documentation reduces assurance that purchases were made in accordance with BOE policy and procedures.
-The risk of insolvency and fraud is present when appropriate approval is not obtained prior to purchase, expenditures are not adequately documented, or there is lacking segregation of duties when the principal signs her own expenditure requests.
+The risk of insolvency and fraud is increased when appropriate approval is not obtained prior to purchase, expenditures are not adequately documented, or there inadequate segregation of duties, i.e. when a principal signs his/her own expenditure reimbursement request.
 Funds are expended unnecessarily when sales taxes are paid on tax-exempt school purchases.
-Also, financial activities are not completely captured and reported when all transactions are not recorded in the accounting system.
+Also, the school's financial activities are not completely captured and reported when all transactions are not recorded in the accounting system.